 Videos

-Winnow Management is celebrating 20 years of helping individuals and organizations thrive with agility by rolling out bite-sized unscripted videos packed with insights on Agile and Scrum!
+Winnow Management: 20 years of helping individuals and organizations thrive with agility!

 These videos are hosted on YouTube; visit our YouTube channel here.